mosip/documentation/docs/Issue-Reporting-Guideline.md

 ## Issues/Enhancements/Features Reporting Guideline

 #### Pre-requisite
-MOSIP stories and issues are maintained in JIRA (https://mosip.atlassian.net).
-Before you log an issue, it is necesary to sign-up to get a JIRA ID.
-However, JIRA ID is not required for viewing issues.
+MOSIP issues are maintained in [Github](https://github.com/mosip).
+File the issue against the right repository.

 #### Reporting Issues
 1. Check if the issue is already reported.